Nexmo/nexmo-developer/_tutorials/receiving-concat-sms.md

 npm init
 ```

-Press [Enter] to accept each of the defaults.
+Press [Enter] to accept each of the defaults except `entry point` for which you should enter `server.js`.

 Then, install the [express](https://expressjs.com) web application framework and the [body-parser](https://www.npmjs.com/package/body-parser) packages: